maddisondesigns/Quark/readme.txt

 The Front Page Banner Widget areas are dynamic!
 You can use up to two of these and they'll magically space themselves out evenly.
 For example, if you only add widgets into the First Front Page Banner Widget Area, then it will expand the full width of the page.
 However, if you add widgets to both Front
-Page Banner Widget areas, they'll magically space themselves out over two columns.
+Page Banner Widget areas, they'll magically space themselves out over two equal columns.
 First Front Page Banner Widget: Appears in the banner area on the Front Page Second Front Page Banner Widget: Appears in the banner area on the Front Page

-The Homepage Widget areas are dynamic!
+The Front Page Widget areas are dynamic!
 You can use up to four of these and they'll magically space themselves out evenly.
-For example, if you only add widgets into the First Homepage Widget Area, then it will expand the full width of the page.
-However, if you add widgets to all four Homepage Widget
+For example, if you only add widgets into the First Front Page Widget Area, then it will expand the full width of the page.
+However, if you add widgets to all four Front Page Widget
-Areas, they'll magically space themselves out over four columns.
+Areas, they'll magically space themselves out over four equal columns.
 First Homepage Widget Area: Appears when using the optional homepage template with a page set as Static Front Page Second Homepage Widget Area: Appears when using the optional homepage template with a page set as Static Front Page Third Homepage Widget Area: Appears when using the optional homepage template with a page set as Static Front Page